Skip to main content

 - What types of documents can I add as an Attachment to my Requisition in AggieBuy?

 - You can attach almost any supporting documentation.
 This could include an email exchange identifying the original request or any offline approvals that you want documented in AggieBuy.
-Attachments with confidential information, such as social security numbers or a patient’s medical information, should not be attached.
+Attachments with confidential information, such as social security numbers or a patient’s medical information, must never be attached.

 - What do the various Product Flags in AggieBuy indicate?